 However, not long after I left my librarian job, one of my friends, who was in need of help with her work and having trouble finding an assistant, called and asked me if I would be her VA.

 I said yes and am so glad that I did!
-I found that I LOVED the variety of work, flexible part-time schedule, and enormous difference I have made in helping her business.
+I found that I LOVED the variety of work, flexible part-time schedule, and the enormous difference I have made in helping her business.

 I decided to expand my VA business this past summer and have been blown away by the response — I’m booked up until the end of the year!